-Slot milling with a motor and mill have been performed on previous projects with good success (see Figure 78).
-Whip-stock methods have had some success but can be hindered by several factors, including whip-stock rotation, milling BHA rolling off the whip-stock, target/hole size ratios, high-strength casing grade, deep intersection point(s), and formation strength between the two wells (Figure 79).
+Slot milling with a motor and mill have been performed on previous projects with good success (see Figure 88).
+Whipstock methods have had some success but can be hindered by several factors, including whip-stock rotation, milling BHA rolling off the whip-stock, target/hole size ratios, high-strength casing grade, deep intersection point(s), and formation strength between the two wells (Figure 89).